-If you are a member of the family of a Bulgarian, or an EU citizen, or a foreigner having received a long-term residence permit in Bulgaria you may work without a work permit in Bulgaria.
+If you are a member of the family of a Bulgarian, or an EU citizen, or a foreigner having received a long-term residence status or permanent residence permit in Bulgaria you may work without a work permit in Bulgaria.
 The only requirement is that the local company where you will work should register you with the Labour Bureau Directorate within 7 days as from the beginning of the employment.